-This is a commercial switch-mode power supply that feeds 5 Vdc and 12 Vdc to the Processing Rack.
+This is two analogue power supplies that feed respectively 5 Vdc and 12 Vdc to the Processing Rack.
+Both have connections to the same 16-pin socket.

+From this socket the connections goes further to the PU backplane, to the fans in the Processing Rack and to the main circuit breaker.
 It is also connected to the TX backplane with a 12 Vdc and a ground signal.